 First Impressions: Prevelo Zulu Three

-The Zulu Three that we tested was a pre-production version with slightly different specs than what will be offered on the production models.
+The Zulu Three that we tested was a pre-production version with slightly different specs than what is now offered on the production model.
 For that reason, I’ll talk more about the overall ride quality rather than individual specs or components.
-If anything, the final production model will be even nicer and fine-tuned than Zulu that we tested.
+But be assured, the final production model is even nicer than the Zulu that we tested.

 Suspension is a Game Changer